masihfathi/meetups/README.md

 # meetups
-a project to manage meetups in ios, android, desktop , web
+a project to manage meetups in ios, android, desktop and web